Categories: Uncategorized

 4. Stay compliant from day 1.

 Worker classification is one of the biggest risks in building a flexible team.
-Know the difference between W-2 employees or 1099 independent contractors:
+Know the difference between W-2 employees or 1099 independent contractors and ensure they’re classified correctly before you onboard them:

-• W-2 workers = hourly employees who require tax withholding, benefits eligibility, and labor law protections
+• W-2 workers = In general, any employee who is paid hourly and scheduled in advance, and trained specifically on their role.
+Hourly employees who require tax withholding, benefits eligibility, and labor law protections

-• 1099 contractors = independent workers with more autonomy and fewer protections (but more risk if misclassified)
+• 1099 contractors = Independent workers who work on a project basis and are not prescheduled or trained and provide their own equipment. with more autonomy and fewer protections (but more risk if misclassified)

 5. Invest in onboarding and retention (yes, even for freelancers!).